Renters’ Rights Act 2025 – Implementation Dates & Timeline

 For out of hours contact/emergencies please see information below:

-• For Tenants/Landlords – Please call our main lettings number – 01603 751555 – and follow the instructions.
-These instructions will provide you with an out of hours contact number, plus the number of an emergency plumber.
+For Tenants/landlords – please call 01603 751555 and follow the instructions.
+This will provide you with an out of hours contact number, plus the number of an emergency plumber.

-• For Leaseholders – Please call our main Block & Estate Management number – 01603 226500 – and follow the prompts.
+For Leaseholders – please call 01603 226500 and follow the prompts.
 Listed are numbers for various contractors, depending on the type of emergency.

-From all of us at Watsons, - Have a Merry Christmas and Happy New Year!
+- From all of us at Watsons -